-Depression and Anxiety Counseling – Therapists and Counselors in Bristol, Tennessee
+Depression and Anxiety Counseling – Therapists and Counselors in Bristol, VA

 While feeling anxious or depressed are common reactions to stressful events in life, some people experience these emotions on a day-to-day basis and sometimes seemingly for no reason at all.
 They find it is often difficult to keep up with daily life.
 These feelings interrupt usual routines and functioning.
 When a person struggles to keep going with everyday activities because of these feelings, he may suffer from depression or anxiety disorder – or both.

-There is help for people suffering from depression, anxiety or a combination of both at Thriveworks in Bristol, Tennessee.
-The therapists and counselors are professionally licensed and credentialed and have experience working with people with these disorders, helping them find the causes, teaching them how to cope with their emotions in a healthy way and taking steps to live a fulfilling life.
+There is help for people suffering from depression, anxiety, or a combination of both at Thriveworks in Bristol, VA.
+The therapists and counselors are professionally licensed and credentialed and have experience working with people with these disorders, helping them find the causes, teaching them how to cope with their emotions in a healthy way, and taking steps to live a fulfilling life.

 Statistics about Anxiety Disorder and Depression

 Anxiety disorders are the most common of mental health disorders, affecting 18 percent of adults every year in the U.S., according to the National Institute of Mental Health.

 Depression is one of the most common mental disorders in the nation.
 In 2014, it was estimated that about 15.7 million adults (age 18 and older) in the country had experienced at least one major depressive episode in the past year—a representation of 6.7 percent of all American adults.
 In addition, three to five percent of adults suffer from major depression at any given time.
 Two of every 100 children and eight of every 100 teens may have serious depression.

 Anxiety disorders can cause a person to suffer terrifying fear—and their fears are about things that others would not think twice about.
 While the individuals with the disorder are aware that their thoughts are irrational, they are unable to prevent them.